-The preferred way to requesting any type of support (virtual or in person) is through the ALMA Helpdesk: select "Face to Face Visit".
+The preferred way to obtaining any type of support is through the ALMA Helpdesk: select "Face to Face Visit".
 To easily identify the requested support and make the most of the face-to-face visit the user should give as much information as possible on the purpose of the visit and the proposed node and dates when submitting the ticket.

-Support staff at this node are responsible for arranging the details of the (virtual) visit.
-Each visitor is assigned a dedicated member of staff for support purposes and can expect that this support person will be able to respond as quickly as possible to their requests for help.
+Support staff at this node are responsible for arranging the details of the visit.
+Each visitor is assigned a dedicated member of staff for support purposes and can expect that this support person will be able to respond as quickly as possible to their requests for help, within reason.

 Depending on the exact request for support, users either visit their local ARC node or the node that has the best specialist knowledge to support the user (to be determined by the user and the ARC (node) staff).
-Users can request a face-to-face visit regardless of the existence of a local node in their country.
+Users can request a face-to-face visit regardless of the existence or not of a local node.